B59-CloudDevOps/Expense-App/README.md

     * Backend  :    Developed by using NodeJS
     * DB       :    MySQL

-Expected applicaiton is designed to be running on AWS Cloud in N.Virginia Region and ensure you deploy all of them on the top of the below AMI
+Expected applicaiton is designed to be running on AWS Cloud in N.Virginia Region and ensure you deploy all of them on the top of the below AMI ( Which works without Key Pair )

 ```
     AMI To Use  : DevOps-LabImage-RHEL9